Skip to content

 1850’s China head doll Greiner style hairstyle with a middle part, wavy on the sides with comb marks, high forehead

-1860's China Head Doll Alice in Wonderland head
+1860's China Head Doll Alice in Wonderland hairstyle

 1860’s China head doll Countess Dagmar various elaborate hairstyles some dolls with pierced ears